Easy Vegan Cornbread

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Begin by dicing the onion if you are using it.
-I highly recommend including it because it adds a terrific flavor to this recipe.
+STEP #1: Begin by dicing the onion if you are using it.
+Though it is optional, I highly recommend including it because it adds a terrific flavor to this recipe.

 Combine all ingredients in a large bowl, including the onion and creamed can of corn.